agramirez/agr-logger/README.md

 ```

 #### Turn logging calls On/Off
-Changing the verbosity of the logging output means chaging which method calls
+Changing the verbosity of the logging output means chaging which log methods
-actually get output when called.
-For example, in production we may want to only
+actually get logged.
+For example, in production we may want to log
-log errors, so, only calls to the .err or .exception functions should be
+errors, so only calls to the .err or .exception functions should be sent to our
-outpu.
+output method.
 Any .log, .msg, or .val calls should not be logged.

 To change the verbosity we must defined the environment in module.environments
 for which we want to specify non-default behavior.
 Then we can turn each